igormironchik/qt-widgets-on-real-example/chapter02/camera.md

 # Camera

-We have the video surface that can be used as viewfinder for QCamera, we have the view that will display stream from the camera, now we need to initialize the camera.
+We have the video surface that can be used as viewfinder for `QCamera`, we have the view that will display stream from the camera, now we need to initialize the camera.